Creativity at the Center

 In 2010, Wilkinson was recognized by the L.A.
 Department of Cultural Affairs with an Artist-In-Residence grant, to lead songwriting and drumming workshops to build community.
 She has also created professional development programs incorporating arts integration and brain-based learning, and presented workshops for leading arts organizations including The Skirball, PS Arts and the LA Actors Fund.

 From 2014-2019, Wilkinson served as the Director of Education for Grand Vision Foundation.
 She strengthened their Meet the Music program with a standards-based curriculum, high level teaching artists, teacher professional development and classroom guides, while greatly expanding its reach and funding.
 In a senior staff capacity, Wilkinson participated in the Executive Service Corps' Developing Development Program, The Nonprofit Partnership's Sustainability Planning Cohort, and the LA County Department of Arts and Culture's Innovation Lab and Art of Leadership training, gaining valuable skills in strategic planning, fund development and facilitation.
+She continues to work with Grand Vision as their Arts Education and Development Specialist.

 Photography by Taso Papadakis